 The location of Causeway Beach Park makes it the perfect spot to enjoy some on-water activities.
 Options at this popular beach include windsurfing and kite surfing, both making use of the consistent breeze that travels through the harbor.

 Stand-up paddleboarding and kayaking are also popular activities at Causeway Beach Park.
 If you just want to relax, the water is generally calm enough for swimming.
 You may even stumble upon a sandbar for a unique view of the coastlines.

 While Island A offers parking, Island B features more amenities, including picnic tables and restrooms.

 Sharing a lot of similarities to Blind Pass Beach, Turner Beach occupies the other side of the channel on Captiva Island.
 What you may not know is that both pristine beaches were connected as recently as the early 20th century.
 In 1921, they were separated by a surging hurricane.
 The winds were strong enough to split the island into two.

 Like its sibling on Sanibel Island, Turner Beach is an exceptional spot for shelling thanks to the strong tidal currents.
-You can also enjoy some wading here while being on the lookout for a prized shell.
-Sanibel Island is a more popular destination than Captiva, keeping Turner Beach a quieter location than many.
+You can also enjoy some wading here in the soft sand, on the lookout for a prized shell.
+Sanibel Island is a more popular destination than Captiva, keeping this pristine beach a quieter location than many.